FAQ: Consular services

 Make sure you pack enough medication to cover the duration of your journey.
 Many medicines can be bought abroad, but if you buy a prescription medication abroad, it is possible that the medicine you receive is different from the one you buy in Finland.
 Read carefully the regulations concerning the import of medicines before you bring home any medicines bought from abroad.

 More information on the export and import of medicines is available, for example, on the website of the Finnish Medicines Agency(Link to another website.)
 (Opens New Window).
 Before you travel, you should also make sure that you are familiar with the traveller’s health guide(Link to another website.)
 (Opens New Window) (in Finnish).

 I will travel abroad alone with my child. / My child’s grandmother will accompany our child on holiday abroad.
 Is there a need for a certificate to the authorities of the country of destination?

 Always check the travel requirements for minors from the authorities of the country to which you are travelling.
-Also check the formal requirements with the authorities of the country of destination to make sure if the child’s guardian’s consent is needed, because the country may require, for example a written consent approved by a notary public(layout.types.url.description) (Opens New Window).
+Also check the formal requirements with the authorities of the country of destination to make sure if the child’s guardian’s consent is needed, because the country may require, for example a written consent approved by a notary public(Link to another website.)
+(Opens New Window).
 Bear in mind that even if the country of destination does not require the guardian’s consent, you may transit a country where the consent is required.